Vision

 rotation.z The yaw of the marker

-info.type The type of marker, a MARKER_TYPE
+info.type The kind of marker, one of [MARKER_TYPE_ARENA, MARKER_TYPE_BASKET]

 detection Technical information which has been inferred from the image.